The Greenhouse Effect

 A Couple of Common Greenhouse Gases

 - Carbon dioxide: Made of one carbon atom and two oxygen atoms, carbon dioxide molecules make up a small fraction of the atmosphere, but have a large effect on climate.
-There was about 270 parts per million volume (ppmv) of carbon dioxide in the atmosphere in the mid-19th Century at the start of the Industrial Revolution.
+There was about 270 parts per million (ppm) of carbon dioxide in the atmosphere in the mid-19th Century at the start of the Industrial Revolution.
 The amount is growing as burning fossil fuels releases carbon dioxide into the atmosphere.
-There is about 400 parts per million volume (ppmv) now.
+The concentration has been over 400 ppm since 2015.
+(Check NOAA Global Monitoring Laboratory for the latest measurements).

 - Methane: A powerful greenhouse gas, able to absorb far more heat than carbon dioxide, methane is made of one carbon and four hydrogen atoms.
 It is found in very small quantities in the atmosphere but is able to make a big impact on warming.
 Methane gas is also used as a fuel.
 When burned, it releases carbon dioxide greenhouse gas into the atmosphere.